SouthGreenPlatform/VcfHunter/README.md

-This program takes a reference DNA sequence multifasta file and several fastq files and returns a bam file for each accessions and a final VCF file containing alleles count at each variant site having at least one variant allele supported by at least one read.
+This program takes a reference DNA sequence multifasta file and several fastq files and returns a bam file for each accessions and a final VCF file containing alleles count at each variant site having at least one variant allele supported by at least one read. **The genotypes found in the output vcf are indicative and may not reflect the correct genotype!
+For example, only two allele are authorized in one genotype to gain computation time.
+This program must be used in conjunction with** *VcfPreFilter.1.0.py* ***which have been specifically designed to perform a variant calling on a selected set of polymorph markers based on user specification.***

 ![](http://banana-genome-http.cirad.fr/image/Process_ReSeq_Fig1.png)